Herbert Bachnick: Aerial victory claims

 According to US historian David T. Zabecki, Bachnik was credited with 80 aerial victories.
-Spick also lists him with 80 aerial victories, including one four-engined bomber, claimed in 373 combat missions.
+Spick also lists him with 80 aerial victories, including one four-engined bomber, claimed in 373 combat missions and a mission-to-claim ratio of 4.66.
 Obermaier lists Bachnick with 80 aerial victories, 79 of which on the Eastern Front, claimed in 373 combat mission.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 78 aerial victory claims, plus one further unconfirmed claim, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 35 Ost 62773".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.